fthdrmzzz/simon-speck/README.md

 # Implementation and Analysis of Simon & Speck Lighteight Ciphers

-In this repository we have implemented Simon64/128 and Speck64/128.
+In this repository I have implemented Simon64/128 and Speck64/128.